Last updated on September 3rd, 2021

 “If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death.
 Their blood shall be upon them.” — Leviticus 20 v 13.

 The above Old Testament scripture condemns to death Jews partaking in homosexual activity.
 Many people are shocked at how violent the Old Testament is, and at how many death sentences there are in God’s law; also, it is often said that the Old Testament contradicts the New.
-To briefly explain: Old Testament law is specific to the Jews of that time, whereas New Testament law is specific to the entire world.
+To briefly explain: Old Testament law is specific to the Jews of that time, whereas New Testament law is specific to all Christians throughout the world.
 In the New Testament, because of Christ’s death, there is no more requirement for animal sacrifice, people from all nations can be saved, and the need for physical punishment due to sin has been removed (i.e. no more death sentences on Earth).

-The bible outdated?
+The Bible outdated?

 “Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature: And likewise also the men, leaving the natural use of the woman, burned in their lust one toward another; men with men working that which is unseemly, and receiving in themselves that recompence of their error which was meet.” — Romans 1 v 21, 26-27